 This means that if, for instance, you are 20 years old but your husband is 17, sexual contact between the two of you is not illegal.
 It would be illegal if you were not married.

 But marriage is not a catch-all defense for sex crimes.
 If a husband rapes his wife (forces her to have sex against her will) it is still rape.

 When a court charges you with a sex crime, the process is often highly emotional, especially if you are still a minor.

-If you or someone you love is facing a sex crimes charge in the Phoenix area, contact the Belen Law Firm by calling 602.715.0908.
+If you or someone you love is facing a sex crimes charge in the Phoenix area, contact our criminal attorneys in Phoenix, Arizona at Belen Law Firm by calling 602.715.0908.
 You can also leave us a message on our site to schedule a free, confidential initial consultation.